-Exploration activities during 2018 took second place to the key objective of permitting the mine.
-Nonetheless, during 2018 our geologists continued their efforts to prove a 5.0 Moz Gold District.
-The re-log of 207 drill holes at La India and America was completed to help understand the shape of oreshoots and identify new ones.
-New wireframes have been created, and new drill targets generated.
-These are both down dip of known oreshoots and lateral.
-An exciting new target has been identified in the hanging wall of the America vein set.
+Exploration activities during 2019 took second place to the key objective of completing the technical studies which are a condition of the Environmental Permit for La India open pit.
+Nonetheless, during 2019 our geologists continued their efforts to prove a 5.0 Moz gold district.
+It is worth noting that the re-log of 207 drill holes at La India and America was completed to help understand the shape of ore shoots and identify new ones.
+New wireframes have been constructed, and new drill targets generated.
+These are both down dip of known high grade 'shoots' and an exciting new target has been identified in the hanging wall of the America vein set.